Part-II-Computational-Physics/Lenia-jxkc2/README.md

 #### 5.2.2 Exploring New Patterns with (FFT) Enhancement but with SmoothTimestepRules()

-Taking this exploration further, the self.rules $=$ BasicRules() definition used for the glider pattern was swapped out with the self.rules $=$ SmoothTimestepRules() which produces an initially uninteresting pattern where the randomly positioned cells using the speckle function showed the pattern shrinking to oblivion.
-However, after some testing, it was found that the count argument in the speckle function  under save animation cannot be left to default as it will assume a moderately dense fill of cells which potentially was not sufficient to observe any interesting effect due to the shrinking phase.
+Taking this exploration further, the self.rules $=$ BasicRules() definition used for the glider pattern was swapped out with the self.rules $=$ SmoothTimestepRules() which produces an initially uninteresting pattern where the randomly positioned cells using the add_initialpattern function showed the pattern shrinking to oblivion.
+However, after some testing, it was found that the count argument in the add_initialpattern function under save animation cannot be left to default as it will assume a moderately dense fill of cells which potentially was not sufficient to observe any interesting effect due to the shrinking phase.
 Instead, the count was made to 1700 with intensity set to 10 to make a sufficiently dense plot, this accidentally created what appears to a growing blob like pattern halfway in the video (around 0.30 onwards) below where the pattern seems to shrink initially for the first 30 seconds, leaving the dark red portions.
 However, pass this shrinking phase, the remnants of the model begin to grow in size halfway as shown in the bottom animation recorded from the code.
 For re-creating the code, the SmoothTimeStepRules() has parameters set to: $b_1 = 0.305$, $b_2 = 0.443$, $d_1 = 0.556$, $d_2 = 0.814$ with fps being 35 and frames being set to 1000.
 Note that the video produced takes about $2$ plus minutes to be rendered.
 This is to be expected as the video length was made intentionally longer for the shrinking phase part to pass before the growing segment can be seen visually.

+It should be noted that it is not particularly clear why certain parts of the continuous space of the living cells shrank while others started to grow.
+Discounting the shrinking phase part, the subsequent growth of the cell or the "growing Mould" however appears to be a similar case to the "Methuselah" in Conway's Game of Life that we have studied in section 4.2.
+This Methuselah pattern may be able to better explain the next animation produced in Figure 15 for the "Possibly Exploding Cell" when we revert back to the BasicRules() for the time step in the implementation.
+As for the shrinking segment, it is difficult to explain why that happened, despite having searched for Conway's Game of life for any patterns that had a shrinking phase, which did not seem to have any.

 <video src= 'https://user-images.githubusercontent.com/73965521/231445377-2b53c926-8004-4ed1-bde7-b87b0de5258a.mp4' controls>
 </video>